 But you don’t have to spend a lot of money to keep your office cool in summer.
 Less-expensive tactics, like weatherstripping around doors and windows and planting shade trees around windows, can also be effective.

-Because electricity is such a big cost for many businesses, it makes sense to cut your small business’s summer expenses as much as possible.
-You can even make a checklist of ways to cut small-business energy costs that can give you plenty of options for how to keep employees cool in the summer without using too much energy.
+Electricity costs spike during the heat of summer.
+Because electricity is such a big cost for many businesses, it makes sense to cut your small business’ summer expenses as much as possible.
+Create a checklist of ways to cut small-business energy costs, such as promoting air flow, blocking heat and adjusting hours, to keep employees cool and help control energy usage.

 Whatever your energy needs are, we've got a plan for you